Epstein-Zin Utility Maximization on a Random Horizon: Epstein-Zin Preferences on a Random Horizon

 \begin{proposition} Suppose $\gamma,\psi>1$ and $c\in\mathcal{C}$.
 Then, \eqref{EQ5} admits a unique solution $(Y,Z)$ in $\mathcal{B}_{2}$ with $Y\ge 0$ a.s. \end{proposition}

 The proof of Proposition~\ref{P1} is relegated to Appendix~\ref{subsec:proof of Proposition P1}.

-\begin{remark} Contrary to what it may seem, Proposition~\ref{P1} does not follow from \cite[Theorem 5.2]{Briand03}.
+\begin{remark} Proposition~\ref{P1} does not follow from \cite[Theorem 5.2]{Briand03}, contrary to what it may seem.
 Indeed, our condition $c\in\mathcal{C}$ is weaker than the integrability required in \cite{{Briand03}}.
-For \cite[Theorem 5.2]{Briand03} to be applicable here, we would need a stronger condition on $c$: there exists $\epsilon>0$ such that
+For \cite[Theorem 5.2]{Briand03} to be applicable, we would need a stronger condition: there exists $\eps>0$ such that

 \end{remark}